-Applying to college is stressful enough already—the last thing you need is to be confused by the logistics of submitting your applications!
-I went through it this year and am here to offer some advice and clarification about the nitty gritty of applying to college, especially pertaining to submitting test scores, transcripts, and letters of recommendation and using the Common Application.
+Applying to college is stressful enough already—the last thing you need is to be confused by all the logistics of submitting your applications!
+I went through the process this year and am here to offer some advice and clarification about the nitty-gritty of applying to college, especially pertaining to submitting transcripts, test scores, and letters of recommendation, plus applying through the Common Application.
+Let's get started!

 Submitting transcripts can be a similarly confusing experience.
 Every high school is different, but in my experience, I had to pay a fee by a certain deadline (I recommend using a planner to pin down all the dates for the application process!), and my counselor then submitted it electronically.
 As with test scores, some colleges require them to accompany the rest of the application, though some allow them to be sent in by later dates.
 Again, just check, double-check, and triple-check that you know exactly when your transcripts need to be submitted.

 Sending letters of recommendation

 Letters of recommendation are a way for admission officers to get a sense of who you are, so it’s imperative that you submit them properly.
 In my experience, I was really confused about what to do.
 I talked to my counselor and learned she’d be submitting them separately and that I didn’t need to worry about them.
 Your counselor might do it this way too, but you should still check up on how your high school will send in your letter(s) of recommendation.
 And you should confirm with anyone else you ask to write letters how they’d prefer to send them in and when.